matthewnewell/terribletick/README.md

 On the side I make digital content for [Center Stage Vintage Guitars](https://www.instagram.com/centerstagevintageguitars/).
 I use their social media feed to develop my skills with DCC apps and to tell stories.
 Music and vintage gear and the people I meet and jam with has become a wonderful part of my own story.
 Right up there with family and gardening.

 I have been the "suit" for most of my career.
 My goal is to transition into content creation.
-This is another reasons why I am applying to the Unreal Engine Fellowship.
+This is another reason why I am applying to the Unreal Engine Fellowship.
 My aspiration is to be both storyteller and content creator.

 Terrible Tick (see above photo) is a short piece that I would like to develop with Unreal Egine.
 The tick an alien parasite (not a water tower) that wakes up, steps over houses, punches holes in roofs, and sucks up people.
 All seems lost until the tick gets to the cat-lady's house.